-Running until April 14, it was among a string of works from Scandinavian writers which had a huge influence on drama in the late 1800s and the claustrophobic, character driven style is still evident today in the increasing number of popular Scandinavian dramas such as The Girl with the Dragon Tattoo, The Killing and Borgen.
+Running from March 31 to April 14, it was among a string of works from Scandinavian writers which had a huge influence on drama in the late 1800s and the claustrophobic, character driven style is still evident today in the increasing number of popular Scandinavian dramas such as The Girl with the Dragon Tattoo, The Killing and Borgen.

 Director Joe Harmston said: “We are on a mission to bring a sharp contemporary bite to the play; perfectly honouring Strindberg’s original.
 The Father is no entrenched battle of the sexes.
 It is a delicately perceptive exploration of the tragic complexities of relationships between men and women.
 This is an intensely modern play, not a piece of theatrical archaeology.”